RomanNikitenko/vscode-test-extension/README.md

 The `Test 'vscode.workspace.workspaceFile'` command should just display a notification with info about path to current workspace config file (like: `/some/path/testVsCodeWorkspace.code-workspace`).
 It works well for `VS Code`.
 But for `Theia` - it's `undefined`.

 `Note:` it's expected that multi-root workspace from a config file is open for testing

+## 'context.extensionUri' from 'context: vscode.ExtensionContext'
+The `Test 'extensionUri' from 'vscode.ExtensionContext'` command should just display a notification with the path to the current test extension